 The study of neurotrophins' functions, not only in the mature nervous system but also in non-neuronal tissues, should contribute to our understanding of the complex nature of ligand-receptor family interactions in the maintenance of higher organisms, and may lead to a better understanding of how to use neurotrophins pharmacologically.

 Dr. Tessarollo received his Ph.D. in biological sciences from the University of Padua, Italy, in 1987.
-He carried out postdoctoral training in the laboratory of Dr. Chieco-Bianchi at the Institute of Oncology, Padua to study retroviral-induced tumorigenesis in rodents.
+He carried out postdoctoral training in the laboratory of Dr. Chieco-Bianchi at the Institute of Oncology, Padua to study the molecular basis of retroviral-induced tumorigenesis in rodents.
 In 1990 he joined Dr. Parada's laboratory at the ABL-Basic Research Program, NCI-Frederick, where he used genome editing by gene targeting technology to study neurotrophin function in vivo.
-In 1994, Dr. Tessarollo established the Special Program in Germline Mutation and, in 1996, he formed the Neural Development Group.
-In 1997, while continuing his research effort, he established a mouse gene targeting program for the National Cancer Institute.
-In 1999, he joined the Center for Cancer Research, NCI where he continues to direct the Neural Development Section and the Gene Targeting Facility.
-In 2006, Dr. Tessarollo was appointed Deputy Director of the Mouse Cancer Genetics Program (MCGP) and in 2013 become Director of the Program.
+In 1994, Dr. Tessarollo was recruited to established a Gene Targeting Facility and, in 1996, the Neural Development Group.
+In 1999, he joined the Center for Cancer Research, NCI and in 2006, he was appointed Deputy Director of the Mouse Cancer Genetics Program (MCGP).
+In 2013 he became Director of the MCGP.

 Related Scientific Focus Areas